Top 10 Fall Family Activities in the Bay Area

 - Picnic at the Presidio – You only have a few weeks left to enjoy this slice of heaven as this ends November 2nd.
 Get your craft beer or rose while your kids frolic in the grass.
 You don’t even need to bring lunch because there are a wide array of Off the Grid food trucks.
 (Just don’t forget to bring your wallet!)

-- Hike Hawk Hill – Speaking of views….
-This one boasts an amazing view of the bay and Golden Gate Bridge.
-And if you visit in the next week or so you’ll be treated to some of the best raptor viewing in the country.
+- Hike Hawk Hill – Speaking of views… This one boasts an amazing view of the bay and Golden Gate Bridge.
+And if you visit in the next week or so you’ll be treated to some of the best raptor viewings in the country.

 - Riding Bikes at Crissy Field – This is a great safe place to ride with your tykes.
 It’s nice and flat and you can stop at the Warming Hut for hot cocoa at the end of your journey.

 - Explore Golden Gate Park – Hike Strawberry Hill, check out Buffalo, walk the Botanical Gardens, meander the Japanese Tea Gardens, ride the Carousel… there’s so much to do here, you simply can’t do it all in a day!